-As noted above, the route of the greenway falls within Flood Zone A in places which represents coastal events greater than the 200-year return period (0.5% AEP) as having an impact.
+As noted above, sections of the route of the greenway fall within Flood Zone A which represents coastal events greater than the 200-year return period (0.5% AEP) as having an impact.
 During these events, the surrounding road-based infrastructure will also be flooded as will be the existing drainage network.
 Following this significant future event, the road and greenway will drain back down following the tidal event, normally within a period of 12 hours.
-The road and closely associated infrastructure would be cleared by Meath County Council and Louth County Council respectively.
+The road and closely associated infrastructure would be cleared by Meath County Council.